nknorg/nconnect/README.md

   `http://127.0.0.1:8001`.
 You can visit this address in your browser to change various config (e.g. access control), bind with nConnect mobile client, etc.
   Do not make this port public as anyone who can access this endpoint can change your configuration.
-If you want best security, disable the admin dashboard once you have done using it.
+If you want the best security, disable the admin dashboard once you have done using it.

 #### Access Control